 - Weller WHA3000P hot air rework station

 - 48” wide "Tuff Tread" research treadmill

-RoMeLa III is also located in the basement of the Randolph Building and is a 850 sq ft high bay garage which houses a number of current projects and manufacturing equipment.
+RoMeLa III is a 850 sq ft high bay garage which houses a number of current projects and manufacturing equipment.

 Universal Laser System: V-460 Laser Cutter

 The Universal Laser Systems V-460 Laser Cutter is designed to make intricate engravings or precision cuts through thin wood or plastic.